Not all base layers will fit all conditions.

 A quick tip on base layer pants

-When you’re shopping for base layer pants, don’t look for the full-length version.
-Instead, see if you can find a 3/4-length version, which matches the base layer top.
+When you’re shopping for base-layer pants, don’t look for the full-length version.
+Instead, see if you can find a 3/4-length version that matches the base layer top.

-You don’t want the pants to go into the ski boots, because that can cause a lot of sore skin from chafing and they’ll conflict with your ski socks.
-And baselayers are usually so tight, that you just can’t pull them up over your calf.
+You don’t want the pants to go into the ski boots because that can cause a lot of sore skin from chafing, and they’ll conflict with your ski socks.
+And baselayers are usually so tight that you can’t pull them up over your calf.

-I love 3/4-length base layer pants because they stop right above the ski boots.
+I love 3/4-length base-layer pants because they stop above the ski boots.

 So let’s have a look at some brands of base layers, that I trust to do the job of keeping me warm on the slopes.